CruelKernel/samsung-exynos9820/README.md

 * 1000hz - increase interrupt clock freq from 250hz to 1000hz.
 Don't use it if you
   play games.
 You could benefit from this setting only if you use light/middle-weight apps.
 Look here for more info: https://source.android.com/devices/tech/debug/jank_jitter
-* noatime - mount fs with noatime by default.
+* +noatime - mount fs with noatime by default.
 * io_bfq - enable BFQ MQ I/O scheduler in the kernel.
 BFQ is multi-queue scheduler, enabling it requires switching SCSI subsystem to MQ mode.
 This means you will loose the ability to use cfq and other single-queue schedulers after enabling +bfq.